vitobotta/hetzner-k3s/docs/Maintenance.md

 kubectl -n system-upgrade rollout status deployment system-upgrade-controller
 ```

-You can also check the logs of the system upgrade controller's pod:
+You can also check the logs of the system upgrade controller’s pod:

 ```bash
 kubectl -n system-upgrade \
   logs -f $(kubectl -n system-upgrade get pod -l pod-template-hash -o jsonpath="{.items[0].metadata.name}")
 ```

-A final note about upgrades is that if for some reason the upgrade gets stuck after upgrading the masters and before upgrading the worker nodes, just cleaning up the resources as described above might not be enough.
-In that case also try running the following to tell the upgrade job for the workers that the masters have already been upgraded, so the upgrade can continue for the workers:
+If the upgrade stalls after upgrading the masters but before upgrading the worker nodes, simply cleaning up resources might not be enough.
+In this case, run the following to mark the masters as upgraded and allow the upgrade to continue for the workers:

 ```bash
 kubectl label node <master1> <master2> <master2> plan.upgrade.cattle.io/k3s-server=upgraded
 ```

-___
+---

-## Upgrading the OS on nodes
+## Upgrading the OS on Nodes

-- consider adding a temporary node during the process if you don't have enough spare capacity in the cluster
+1. Consider adding a temporary node during the process if your cluster doesn’t have enough spare capacity.
-- drain one node
-- update etc
-- reboot
-- uncordon
+2. Drain one node.
+3. Update the OS and reboot the node.
+4. Uncordon the node.
-- proceed with the next node
+5. Repeat for the next node.

-If you want to automate this process I recommend you install the [Kubernetes Reboot Daemon ](https://kured.dev/) ("Kured").
-For this to work properly, make sure the OS you choose for the nodes has unattended upgrades enabled at least for security updates.
-For example if the image is Ubuntu, you can add this to the configuration file before running the `create` command:
+To automate this process, you can install the [Kubernetes Reboot Daemon](https://kured.dev/) ("Kured").
+For Kured to work effectively, ensure the OS on your nodes has unattended upgrades enabled, at least for security updates.
+For example, if the image is Ubuntu, add this to the configuration file before running the `create` command:

 ```yaml
 additional_packages: